Media Index

 (recorded highlights)

 Notes Highlights from Scotland's qualifier with Belgium were featured in International Sportscene.
-Wales' trip to Denmark was covered live on both BBC2 Wales and (after 25 minutes play) S4C.
+Wales' trip to Denmark was covered live on both BBC Two Wales and (after 25 minutes play) S4C.
 In addition to those two games, Sportsnight included goal highlights from Yugoslavia where Northern Ireland were the visitors and probably the Republic of Ireland's game with Bulgaria, as well as a preview of the Suntory World Matchplay Golf Championship, beginning at Wentworth on the following day.

 629